ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 * Variables such as annual income, number of purchases, and churn rates are continuous numbers that can be decimals.
 We will measure how groups differ from each other using these continuous variables.
 Additionally, notice that feedback ratings are words, not numbers.
 In this project, I will go over how to use NLP to get numerical scores out of those sentences!

+---

+## 2. 💵 The Business Problem: 6 Questions of Demographic Characteristics

 **We will answer 6 questions in this project:**